PTAB

 Ground 2: Claims 1-48 are obvious over Wang in view of Fang.

-- Motivation to Combine: A POSITA would be motivated to modify Wang’s device with elements from Fang to further optimize performance.
-For example, incorporating Fang's heating element design could increase the heater's surface area contacting the airflow and nicotine solution, create a wider and more uniform airflow passageway, and enhance portability.
+• Motivation to Combine: A POSITA would be motivated to modify Wang's design with elements from Fang to improve performance.
+For example, incorporating Fang’s transverse heating element into Wang’s cartridge would increase the heating element's surface area contact with both the airflow and the nicotine solution.
+This would provide more efficient vaporization and a wider airflow passageway, improving the user experience.
+The combination is a simple design choice aimed at achieving predictable functional improvements in a well-known field.

 4. Key Claim Construction Positions